Kai Pearce-Paul: 2022

 Pearce-Paul played 18 games for Wigan in the 2022 Super League season including the clubs shock semi-final loss against Leeds.

 In December, it was announced that Pearce-Paul had signed a two-year contract with the Newcastle Knights in the NRL, starting in 2024.

 2023

 In 2023, Pearce-Paul played in 23 matches for Wigan, scoring three tries.
 His final game for the club was the 2023 Super League Grand Final, in which Wigan defeated the Catalans Dragons 10-2.

 Newcastle Knights

 2024

 In round 1 of the 2024 NRL season, Pearce-Paul made his club debut for Newcastle in their loss against Canberra.

 He played 22 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 He played in their elimination finals loss against North Queensland.

 2025

 On 6 June, the Wests Tigers announced that they had signed Pearce-Paul on a three year deal starting in 2026.

+2026

+He made a memorable Wests Tigers debut with two tries on 14 March 2026 in the 44-16 win over North Queensland Cowboys.

+Pearce-Paul played 12 matches for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.